 Certain actions of an individual, which might be perfectly desirable in private living arrangements, are impossible in a residence hall situation where so many people live closely together.
 (An example of this would be the restriction on pets, certain types of furniture in rooms, etc.)

 Legal and ethical standards are not different in the college community than anywhere else.
 Racism, sexual harassment, harassment and discrimination will not be tolerated.

-The College reserves the right to reassign a resident to a different room when their conduct has jeopardized others right to a pleasant living and learning environment.
+The College reserves the right to reassign a resident to a different room when their conduct has jeopardized others' right to a safe or quality living and learning environment.

 Failure to comply with Residence Hall rules and regulations and/or the College Code of Conduct will result in disciplinary action as outlined in the Code of Conduct.

 Good Samaritan Policy

 The spirit of the Good Samaritan is that we all have an ethical responsibility to help people in need.
 Mohawk Valley Community College expects that students will take an active role in protecting the safety and well-being of their peers and the College community.
 In order to promote this, when a student assists an individual who is intoxicated or under the influence of drugs in procuring medical assistance, students will be granted amnesty from formal disciplinary action by the College for violating the alcohol or drug policies.
 The caller may be required to meet with a Conduct Officer to discuss the incident and participate in educational programs but there is not formal judicial action.

 Please review the MVCC Title IX Policy on the website at www.mvcc.edu/title-ix to learn how amnesty relates to Title IX incidents.